 Our lawyers for infants with broken bones can help you hold the doctor or hospital liable for the pain your newborn endured.
 We start by providing a free case review to analyze if medical malpractice played a role in your child’s birth injuries.
 If so, we help you take legal action and collect a fair settlement on behalf of your infant.

 Infant Broken Bones Lawsuits and Injury Cases

-Medical malpractice occurs when a doctor or other care provider fails to provide an acceptable standard of care, and a patient suffers preventable injuries as a result.
-In the case of infant broken bones, this could mean using too much force during delivery or failing to recognize a condition that significantly increases the risk of fractures.
+Medical malpractice occurs when a healthcare provider fails to provide an acceptable standard of care, and a patient suffers preventable injuries as a result.
+For example, in the case of infant broken bones, a doctor may use too much force during delivery or fail to recognize a condition that significantly increases the risk of fractures.

-Your attorney will evaluate the facts of your case and explain your legal options.
+In a birth injury lawsuit, an attorney can evaluate the facts of your case and review all your legal options.
 You may be eligible to pursue damages that include:

 - Medical care costs

 - Physical therapy

 A birth injury attorney enlists the help of medical expert witnesses to build a strong case.
 The witnesses testify that a duty of care existed and the delivery team breached proper protocols during the birth.
 A birth injury lawyer can also collect additional evidence to prove the extent of your damages and ensure you receive fair compensation on behalf of your infant.